-DLIR NEWS RELEASE: Hawaii’s unemployment rate drops to 3.5 percent in AugustPosted on Sep 17, 2015 in Latest News, Newsroom, Press Releases
+DLIR NEWS RELEASE: Hawaii’s unemployment rate drops to 3.5 percent in AugustPosted on Sep 17, 2015 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU — The Hawaii State Department of Labor & Industrial Relations (DLIR) today announced that the seasonally adjusted unemployment rate for August was 3.5 percent, down from 3.7 percent in July.
 The last time the seasonally adjust unemployment rate was at or below 3.5 percent was in March 2008 when it was 3.4 percent.
 Statewide, 649,350 were employed and 23,700 unemployed in August for a total seasonally adjusted labor force of 673,050.
 Nationally, the seasonally adjusted unemployment rate was 5.1 percent in August, down from 5.3 percent in July.

 Both initial claims and weeks claims decreased by 266 or -18.2 percent and 2,220 or -22.9 percent respectively for unemployment benefits compared to one year ago.
 Over-the-month, both initial claims and weeks claims also decreased by -8.4 percent and -6.0 percent respectively from July 2015.

 The unemployment rate figures for the State of Hawaii and the U.S. in this release are seasonally adjusted, in accordance with the U.S. Bureau of Labor Statistics (BLS) methodology.
 The not seasonally adjusted rate for the State was 3.3 percent in August, the same as in July.

 Industry Payroll Employment (Establishment Survey)